gtod/postgres-json/README.md

 ## Documentation

-The interface you get per model is just five functions for now, illustrated above.
+The interface to a model is just a few functions for now, illustrated above.
 All the interface functions have comprehensive doc strings.
 Try `M-x slime-apropos-package` on `postgres-json`.

 ### User's guide (under construction)